 One of the things that make supercritical CO2 extraction so attractive to cannabis manufacturers is its customizability.
 Depending on the type of product desired, manufacturers can include additional refinement processes like winterization without having to invest in an entirely new extraction setup.

-This means that CO2 extraction methods can be used to make everything from smokable cannabis waxes to delicious therapeutic edibles.
-CO2 extraction is also a safe and effective way to make medical-quality full spectrum CBD oil.
+This means that CO2 extractor methods can be used to make everything from smokable cannabis waxes to delicious therapeutic edibles.
+It is also a safe and effective way to make medical-quality CO2 extracted CBD oil.
 It remains one of the most popular cannabis extraction methods in the industry, thanks to the combination of safety and cost-effectiveness.